gomotopia/mggg-tooling/README.md

 ## Census-adder
-A quick script to add CVAP and ACS data to an arbitrary shapefile.
+A quick script to maup CVAP and ACS data to an arbitrary shapefile.

 ```
 Example: python main.py tests/PA_final.shp output.shp PA